ax-sh/ax-sh/README.md

 - Expert in aesthetics, simplicity, and utility
 - Graphics designer with aesthetics in mind
-- Creative Web Developer, who loves technology and a lifelong learner
+- Creative Web Developer, who loves technology and is a lifelong learner
 - Interested in making things that people want, need, or require

 <!--